-Young Enterprise Scotland: The Bridge 2 Business scheme is Young Enterprise Scotland's Further Education programme, and national funding direct from Scottish Government is processed via GCRB for delivery of the programme to nine colleges across Scotland, including all three Glasgow colleges.
-In addition to this standard funding, GCRB was able to directly support the Bridge 2 Business+ offer in 2021-22, and support for this enhanced model is supported again in 2022-23 to allow it to be more fully rolled out and expanded to a wider cohort of learners in Glasgow.
+Young Enterprise Scotland: The Bridge 2 Business scheme is Young Enterprise Scotland's Further Education programme, and national funding direct from Scottish Government to nine colleges across Scotland, including all three Glasgow colleges.
+In addition to this standard funding, GCRB was able to directly support the Bridge 2 Business+ offer in 2021-22 and 2022-23 to allow it to be more fully rolled out and expanded to a wider cohort of learners in Glasgow.
 The programme seeks to inspire, connect and support learners in developing a wider practical understanding of business, enterprise and entrepreneurialism.
 Support for the enhanced offer will allow Glasgow colleges to benefit from the support of a dedicated Programme Executive, and unlock various opportunities enterprise initiatives, social enterprise challenges, workshops, cross-colleges link opportunities, support and mentoring.
 In 2022-23 we will look to support greater interaction with learners as well as seeking to bring enterprise and entrepreneur opportunities to learners at lower SCQF levels and greater need profiles.

 Update: The Bridge 2 Business scheme's expansion continues to be supported with all three colleges in Glasgow now having access to the Bridge 2 Business + model, with greater mentoring, projects, guest speakers and a wider range of activity.
 This has been most successful where lecturers and departments have fully engaged in integrating the experience into learning and teaching.
 Young Enterprise Scotland also organised a visit to Barcelona which was well attended by Glasgow college learners, and have opened an incubator space on the south side of Glasgow which is now promoted to Glasgow college learners and graduates.
-Further update to follow.
+I intend to seek views of Glasgow colleges in 2023-24 to review this programme.